Recruitment & Retainment: Five Strategies to Find and Keep HVAC Technicians

 By fostering relationships with your current employees, not only will you retain them, but they’ll also become advocates for your business.
 This will make HVAC recruitment even easier.
 If you can grow your company through employee referrals that means less time, energy, and money spent on job ads and interviewing.

-2. Understand that retaining is just as important as recruiting.
+2. Understand that Retention is just as Important as Recruiting.

 You’ll see many business articles reporting how good it is to hire slow and fire fast.
 That might very well work in some companies, but HVAC technicians are not easy to find so when you fire someone, you need to be ready to take a hit on the number of jobs you can do.

-Hiring slow is good because you want to make sure that an HVAC technician is a good fit.
+Finding HVAC employees on your terms is worthwhile because you want to make sure that an HVAC technician is a good fit.
 However, there’s only so much you can learn about a person from a few interviews.
 But firing fast, with the exception of good reason and hard proof, of course, is not sustainable.

 Retaining employees is one of the most common aspects of successful companies.
 Think about how long it takes a new employee to get used to the processes and for your team to get accustomed to new faces and personalities.
 No matter how knowledgeable or charismatic a new tech is, no one will hit the ground running in a new company.